-During this exceptional partial-school closure period, schools do not need to complete their usual day-today attendance processes to follow up on non-attendance.
+During this exceptional period, schools will complete their usual day-today attendance as outlined in line with government guidance.
 Our Lady's Catholic Primary School will complete and return all attendance reporting information required by the DfE, Plymouth CAST, and the Local Authority.

-Our Lady's Catholic Primary School social workers will agree with parents/carers whether children in need should be attending school - Our Lady's Catholic Primary School will then follow up on any pupil that they were expecting to attend, who does not.
+Our Lady's Catholic Primary School and social workers will agree with parents/carers whether children in need should be attending school - Our Lady's Catholic Primary School will then follow up on any pupil that they were expecting to attend, who does not.
 Our Lady's Catholic Primary School will also follow up with any parent or carer who has arranged care for their child(ren) and the child(ren) subsequently do not attend.